cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 Remove `timeout_commit` in favor of a new field in `FinalizeBlockResponse`:
 `next_block_delay`.
-This field's semantics stays essentially the same: delay between the time when the current block is committed and the next block is proposed.
+This field's semantics stays essentially the same: delay between the time when the current block is committed and the next height is started.

 If Comet goes into multiple rounds of consensus, the ABCI application can react by lowering `next_block_delay`.
-Of course, nobody could guarantee that there won't be 100000 rounds of consensus, so **it's still best effort** when it comes to average block times.
+Of course, nobody could guarantee that there won't be 100000 rounds of consensus, so **it's still best effort** when it comes to individual block times.

 ## Alternative Approaches

 1. Do nothing.
-The block time will stay approximate.
+The block time will stay largely unpredictable.
 2. Make `timeout_commit` global (= consensus parameter).
-It doesn't solve the problem of multiple rounds of consensus.
+It doesn't solve the problem of multiple rounds of consensus + the execution is delayed by one block (as with other consensus parameters).
 3. Add `next_block_delay`, but keep `timeout_commit`.
-Validators have control
+Individual validators can
-   over block times.
+   still change `timeout_commit` in their node's config file and mess up the block times.
 4. Add `next_block_delay`, but keep `timeout_commit` and make it global.
 It's confusing to have two parameters controlling the same behavior.